umr-lops/cci-seastate-pum/altimetry.md

 Edited merged daily dataset retaining all valid and good quality measurements from all L2P altimeters over one day (one daily file), with simplified content (only a few key parameters).
-This is close to what is delivered in NRT by CMEMS project.
+This is close to what is delivered in NRT or Multi-Year time series by CMEMS project[^footnote1].

 ```{figure} images/cci_l3_altimeter.png
 ---